 - Users can enter simple bird survey data directly in the field.

 - Receive helpful feedback on their surveys in conjunction with reporting stats.

 - Incorporate data with the Atlas of Australian Birds.

-Birdata also offers more comprehensive reporting and data management functionalities, like being able to tailor the app to collect and record observations for regional bird monitoring projects.
+Birdata also offers a more comprehensive reporting and data management functionality, like being able to tailor the app to collect and record observations for regional bird monitoring projects.
 To help new users or staff, members conduct workshops to demonstrate how to use the app and plan their own local monitoring programs.

 The Fluker Post App: Community-Driven Environmental Watch

 Since 2008 the Fluker Post Project (created by Martin Fluker) has been a transformative approach to community-based environmental monitoring.
-A decade later, in March 2018, the Fluker Post App was launched in collaboration with Victoria University and the Victorian Government – funded through the $30 million Regional Riparian Action Plan, part of the $222 million committed to improving waterway and catchment health in Victoria – to help land managers make more informed decisions.
+A decade later, the Fluker Post App was launched in collaboration with Victoria University and the Victorian Government – funded through the $30 million Regional Riparian Action Plan, part of the $222 million committed to improving waterway and catchment health in Victoria – to help land managers make more informed decisions.

 - A Fluker Post is a special wooden post with grooves in the top for mobile devices like in the image above.

 - The project has a decade’s worth of photo monitoring, made more accessible via the app.

 - People use the posts to take photos of the same habitat over time, submit them (you can also email them in) and look at all previous archived posts on their phones.